 If your land was taken away, your culture disrespected, and your past erased, what would you do?
-In 1973, a small group of Oglala Lakotas on the Pine Ridge Indian Reservation spoke out against this repression.
+In 1973, a small group of Oglala Lakota on the Pine Ridge Indian Reservation spoke out against this repression.
 Encouraged by other civil rights movements, they challenged the federal government’s authority.

-The Oglala Lakotas took up arms and occupied Wounded Knee, a village on their reservation.
+The Oglala Lakota took up arms and occupied Wounded Knee, a village on their reservation.
 They hoped to win back lost reservation land and change racist government policies toward American Indians.
 For 71 days, the roughly 200 people inside Wounded Knee fought federal forces.
 Two American Indians died.
 One federal officer was paralyzed.
 Although the occupation did not achieve lasting results, it inspired other American Indians to speak out.

 Perspectives Outside Wounded Knee

 The people fighting the occupiers of Wounded Knee also had different points of view about what was happening.
 The Pine Ridge tribal government strongly opposed the occupation.
 Tribal chairman Dick Wilson fought back with words and weapons.
 He claimed the occupiers were outsiders who knew nothing about his reservation.
 Wilson organized roadblocks, and his supporters exchanged gunfire with those inside Wounded Knee.

 The United States government was also against the occupation.
 Since the country’s birth, the federal government and American Indians have had a difficult relationship.
 The government wasn’t interested in restoring tribal lands from broken treaties and wanted to end the occupation.

 The American Indians occupying Wounded Knee had a variety of viewpoints about their actions.
 Some Oglala Lakota Elders supported the occupation.
 Older leaders, like Frank Fools Crow, spoke up for what they believed was right.
 They thought that tribal chairman Dick Wilson did not respect traditional Lakota culture and asked for help fighting him.